saba-shamshad/TODO-List/README.md

 🎯 **Features**

-✅ Add tasks to the list
+✅ Add tasks to the list.

-✅ Delete selected tasks
+✅ Delete selected tasks.

-✅ User-friendly interface
+✅ User-friendly interface.

-✅ Pop-up alerts for invalid actions
+✅ Pop-up alerts for invalid actions.

-✅ Uses core Java - no external libraries required
+✅ Uses core Java - no external libraries required.

 🖥️ **How It Works**